Basile-Mbasha/UltimateSketch/README.md

 ## Download

-You can download the executable file from the "releases" section.
+You can download the executable file from the "releases" section and test it.

 ## Future Releases